Planning Commission Approves Ped-Friendly Plan for Market and Dolores

 Coincidentally, Wiener introduced a package of legislation last week at the Board of Supervisors to help streamline pedestrian safety upgrades, including one intended to make it easier for developers of projects like the one at Market and Dolores to install them.
 In her letter to the Planning Commission, Stampe noted that the Market/Dolores project “will set a precedent to prioritize pedestrian improvements as part of future development.”

-“When you do a plan and you actually have impact fees, you want to see them come to fruition, and this is what this agreement is actually doing,” said Tomiqua Moss, community planning policy director for the SF Planning and Urban Research Association. ”It’s bringing it to life.”
+“When you do a plan and you actually have impact fees, you want to see them come to fruition, and this is what this agreement is actually doing,” said Tomiqua Moss, community planning policy director for SPUR. ”It’s bringing it to life.”